igraph/python-igraph/README.md

 It is also useful on macOS if you want to link to the igraph library installed from Homebrew.

+Due to the lack of support of `pkg-config` on Window, it is currently not possible to build against an external library on Windows.

 ## Compiling the development version

 If you have downloaded the source code from Github and not PyPI, chances are